 The potentially optimal values of $X_1$, $X_2$, $s_1$, and $s_2$ should satisfy the extremality conditions

-This system of polynomial equations for $s_1$, $s_2$, $X_1$, and $X_2$ has infinitely many solutions, since any set of these variables which solves the two equations $\det(I-BK)=0$ and $\det(I+BK)=0$ also solves the system (\ref{ptildeextremaltwomode}).
+This system of polynomial equations for $s_1$, $s_2$, $X_1$, and $X_2$ has infinitely many solutions, because any set of these variables which solves the two equations $\det(I-BK)=0$ and $\det(I+BK)=0$ also solves the system (\ref{ptildeextremaltwomode}).
 To avoid these unphysical solutions we have applied the procedure described in Sec.
-II and derived modified extremal equations analogous to Eq. (\ref{EFeliminated}).
-We were able to construct Gröbner basis for such modified system of extremal equations, which yileded polynomial equations for the optimal $s_1$ and $s_2$ ($w\neq 0$ was assumed),
+II and derived modified extremal equations analogous to equation (\ref{EFeliminated}).
+We were able to construct Gröbner basis for such modified system of extremal equations, which yielded polynomial equations for the optimal $s_1$ and $s_2$ ($w\neq 0$ was assumed),

-The condition $s_1=s_2$ for the potentially optimal real $s_j$ immediately implies that it is optimal to set $s_1=s_2=0$ since any nonzero values of $s_j$ would only decrease the value of the determinant $D$ and hence they correspond to unphysical local extrema.
+The condition $s_1=s_2$ for the potentially optimal real $s_j$ immediately implies that it is optimal to set $s_1=s_2=0$ since any nonzero values of $s_j$ would only decrease the value of the determinant $D$.
 We have checked this by explicitly considering the solutions corresponding to the nonzero roots of (\ref{Grobners1s2}), which read $s_1=s_2=\pm w$ and $s_1=s_2=\pm\sqrt{1+9w^2}/3$.